Click [↑] to return to the top of this page.

 - Hypertext Markup Language (HTML) is a markup language designed for creating web pages, that is, information presented on the World Wide Web.
 Defined as a simple "application" of SGML, which is used by organizations with complex publishing requirements, HTML is now an Internet standard maintained by the World Wide Web Consortium (W3C).
 HTML generally appears in text files stored on computers connected to the World Wide Web.
 These files contain information in plain text mixed with markup, that is, instructions for the program on how to display or process the text.

 - A hyperlink, or simply a link, is a reference in a hypertext document to another document or other resource.
 It is similar to a citation in literature.
-Combined with a data network and online levitra sale suitable access protocol, it can be used to fetch the resource referenced.
+Combined with a data network and generic viagra united states suitable access protocol, it can be used to fetch the resource referenced.
 This can then be saved, viewed, or displayed as part of the referencing document.
 The most common type of hyperlink is the URL used in the World Wide Web.

 - In computing, a hypertext system is one for displaying information that contains references (called hyperlinks) to other information on the system, and for easily publishing, updating and searching for the information.
 The most well-known hypertext system is the World Wide Web.
 Computer scientist Ted Nelson coined the word "hypertext" in 1965.